Home Remedies for High Uric Acid

 5. Green Tea

 Green tea, rich in catechins, has antioxidant properties that help protect against oxidative stress.
+These compounds may also help inhibit an enzyme involved in uric acid production [4].
 Drinking one or two cups daily may benefit those with gout-related joint inflammation, helping reduce symptoms and support overall joint health.

 6. Apple Cider Vinegar (ACV)

+ACV is a popular traditional remedy, but clinical evidence linking it directly to lower uric acid is limited.
 Add 1 teaspoon of organic ACV to a glass of warm water daily.
-It contains malic acid, which may support liver and kidney function.
-Scientific evidence is limited, but it’s safe in moderation.
+It contains malic acid, which may support liver and kidney function [5].
+If you choose to use it, do so only in moderation and after consulting your physician.

 7. Avoid High-Purine Foods

-• Shellfish and oily fish (anchovies, sardines, mackerel)
+• Limit or avoid: Organ meats (liver, kidney), Red meats (pork, mutton), Shellfish and oily fish (anchovies, sardines, mackerel).

 8. Moderate Coffee Intake

-Black coffee (without sugar or cream) may help lower uric acid levels due to its antioxidant and diuretic properties.
+Black coffee (without sugar or cream) may help lower uric acid levels due to its antioxidant and potential uricosuric (increasing uric acid excretion) properties [7].
 Limit to 1–2 cups per day if tolerated.
+Note that this effect is seen with regular, moderate intake, not excessive consumption.

 10. Balance Blood Sugar & Insulin

-Did you know that poor blood sugar control and insulin resistance can increase uric acid levels?
+Poor blood sugar control and insulin resistance can increase uric acid levels [8].
 When the body becomes resistant to insulin, as in prediabetes and type 2 diabetes, it struggles to eliminate uric acid through the kidneys.
 This can elevate your risk of gout over time.

 Frequently Asked Questions (FAQs)